Singularities of moduli spaces of sheaves on K3 surfaces and Nakajima quiver varieties: Introduction

 \subsection{Acknowledgments}

 It is a pleasure to heartfully thank the many people we had enjoyable and useful conversations about the content of this paper.
-They are: A. Bayer, M. de Cataldo, C. De Concini, D. Fiorenza, D. Huybrechts, R. Laza, M. Lehn, A. Maffei, E. Macr\`i, E. Markman, C. Procesi, J. Starr, A. Vistoli, K. Yoshioka, Z. Zhang.
+They are: A. Bayer, M. de Cataldo, C. De Concini, D. Fiorenza, D. Huybrechts, R. Laza, M. Lehn, E. Macr\`i, A. Maffei, M. Manetti, E. Markman, C. Procesi, J. Starr, A. Vistoli, K. Yoshioka, Z. Zhang.
 We are also grateful to H. Nakajima for pointing out the reference \cite{Nakajima-branching}.

 We express our gratitude to the Hausdorff Research Institute for Mathematics in Bonn and to the Institute for Advanced Study in Princeton, for generous hospitality during the various phases of preparation of this work.
 The second named author was member at the Institute for Advance Study during the year 2014--2015 and gratefully acknowlegdes the support of the Giorgio and Elena Petronio Fellowship Fund II and of NSF grant DMS--1128155.